kenburke/synapseModel/README.md

 ```

 Then the package's main function (located in `synapse/__main__.py`)
-can be run as follows
+can be run from the `synapseModel/` folder as follows

 ```
 python -m synapse [-L| -M] <output file>